29 LikesAnimal Welfare

 In 2007, the Animal Welfare Act was introduced in England and is regarded as the single most important piece of animal welfare legislation for 100 years.

-According to 2013 statistics highlighted by the RSPCA, there are 7.4 million cats and 8.5 million dogs in the UK.
+According to recent statistics highlighted by the PDSA, there are 10.3 million pet cats and 9.3 million pet dogs in the UK.

 The RSPCA investigate more than 140,000 complaints of animal cruelty and neglect each year.